probmods/dippl/chapters/05-particlefilter.md

 }
 ~~~~

-If we run the HMM with these sample and factor functions, we see that we sample latent states that reflect the prior distribution of the HMM, but not the posterior distribution that takes into account observations using factors:
+If we run the HMM with these sample and factor functions, we see that we sample latent states that reflect the prior distribution of the HMM, but not the posterior distribution that uses factors to take the observations into account:

 ~~~~
 // language: javascript